rwpeterson/tagger/tagtools/doc/format.md

 there is only the single reference implementation in C. Complexity in the spec leads to bugs, deviation from the spec in the implementaiton, and (as many anecdotes attest) data corruption.
 Bad news!
-Its speed of writing and reading data is also not optimal.
+Its speed of writing and reading data is also relatively slow, and we need to save up to 10 million tags per second.

 The lesson here is that scientific software is often not that great, has a small userbase who may have little knowledge of programming or software engineering practices, and may only have good performance in a few domains (large datasets, efficient computation) at the expense of others (easy API, stability, security).
-We should not be too quick to cargo-cult FAANG tools and software engineering practices in response, but identifying where they have solved useful general-purpose problems can help save us time and effort.
+We should not be too quick to cargo-cult bigtech tools and software engineering practices in response, but identifying where they have solved useful general-purpose problems can help save us time and effort.